by LB5ZH, Geir Inge and Andreas G.

 We chose to go with stepper motors due to simple design and predictability in software with small discrete steps.
-It is also easy to control with the Adafruit Motor FeatherWing we can avoid designing our own PCB as everything will be stacked.
+If we manage to make use of the Adafruit Motor FeatherWing we can avoid designing our own PCB as everything will be stacked.

 As for controller, we will go with both the SatNOGS controller and the design by Elwood Downey.
 Our primary goal was to be portable and autonomous so we will start with the Elwood design, meaning that we will have to adopt his software to be using stepper motors instead of servos.
 In addition, the SatNOGS rotator must be enhanced with additional GPS and 9-DOF sensors.
 Later on, we will add the SatNOGS controller to be able to be part of the global network of open satellite ground stations.